 Plyo Push Ups 10-15 reps

 Tuck Jumps 10-15 reps

-Plyometric exercises are a VERY effective workout for developing both speed and strength for the boxer.
-Many professional athletes use plyometric's as their only source of training.
-In no time at all, you too will experience speed and strength gains by adding plyometric routines to your boxing training session.
+Plyometric exercises are a VERY effective workout for developing both speed and strength for the fighter.
+Some professional athletes use plyometric's as their only source of training.
+In no time at all, you will experience great speed and strength gains by adding plyometric routines to your training sessions.

 How do you spar properly?

-If your trainer allows sparring sessions to become full bloodied fights with lighter gloves, you want to head off to another gym and find yourself a better trainer.
-No good boxing trainer would allow that to happen.
+If your trainer allows sparring sessions to become full bloodied fights, especially with lighter gloves, maybe you want to consider heading off to another gym and finding yourself a better coach, as no good boxing trainer would allow that to happen.